About this guide

 - Step-by-step guidance and concrete tips

-- Information to help you build the business case internally
+- Information to help you build an internal business case

-- Examples from other companies like Marks & Spencer, Microsoft and others
+- Examples from other companies such as Marks & Spencer, Microsoft, and more!

-- Templates to use in your organization, to help understand, map and address your company’s impact on children.
+- Templates to use in your organisation, to help understand, map and address your company’s impact on children

-Our pro bono partner Boston Consulting Group supported the development process and Emily Sara Lee of ESLEE Consulting contributed invaluable expertise in human rights due diligence and was also responsible for compiling and finalizing the text and templates.
+Our benchmark partner Boston Consulting Group supported the development process, and Emily Sara Lee of ESLEE Consulting contributed invaluable expertise in human rights due diligence and was responsible for compiling and finalising text and templates.

 * Lindéngruppen is a second-generation family business based in the South of Sweden, focusing on sustainable and long-term development of industrial companies.
 The group is made up of Beckers, Colart, Alex Begg and Höganäs.